Pilates Teacher Training • Singapore • STOTT PILATES® Anatomy & Foundations

 Overview

 The STOTT PILATES® Anatomy & Exercise Fundamentals for Movement Professionals course is designed to build a usable foundation in anatomy, biomechanics, exercise science, and physiology, integrated with the STOTT PILATES® Movement System™.
-It is more than a pure anatomy course because it connects movement science directly to programming, cueing, and exercise application.
+It is more than a pure anatomy course because it connects movement science directly to programming, cueing, movement analysis, and exercise application.

 • Total training requirement: 30 hours